-This document provides a working outline of the regional and local planning requirements that are included in the Workforce Innovation and Opportunity Act (WIOA) and final regulations to guide discussions with regional and local partners.
+This document provides a working outline of the regional and local planning requirements that are included in the Workforce Innovation and Opportunity Act (WIOA) and proposed regulations to guide discussions with regional and local partners.
+It is anticipated that the State of Illinois will formalize the regional and local planning requirements as the US Departments of Labor and Education issue the final planning regulations.
 Within this document, pages 1-2 outline the State of Illinois Governor's vision for workforce and WIOA implementation, including local and regional planning.
-Please read the state vision, as it is intended to inform the local and regional planning process.
+Please read the state vision as it is intended to inform the local and regional planning process.

-The planning requirements that are included in the WIOA and final regulations are outlined in the State of Illinois Regional and Local Planning Guide on pages 3-4.
+The planning requirements that are included in the WIOA and proposed regulations are outlined in the State of Illinois Regional and Local Planning Guide on pages 3-4.
 Each local workforce innovation area in Illinois will submit a plan that includes the regional planning components (developed by the regional planning team) and local planning components (developed by the LWIA) as required by the US Departments of Labor and Education.
-For purposes of regional and local plan compliance, it is expected that regional and local plans will follow the format of the Planning Guide beginning with the chapter headings and address each item of required content.
+It is expected that local and regional plans will follow the format as it is laid out beginning with Chapter headings and will address each element as listed.